meteatamel/gemini-code-assist-tour/docs/transform-code.md

 ![Transform code](images/transform_code.png)

-In the text, enter `Add detailed comments for the class and methods`.

 This should open up a diff window where you can see the transformed code and accept or decline it: